payara/ecosystem-gradle/payara-micro-gradle-plugin/README.md

 This task start payara-micro with specified configurations.

 - __useUberJar__ (optional | default: false): Use created uber-jar that resides in ```build\libs``` folder.
 The name of the jar artifact will be resolved automatically by evaluating its final name, artifact id and version.
 This configuration has the higher precedence (in given order) compared to ```payaraMicroAbsolutePath```, ```payaraVersion``` and ```artifactItem```.
-- __daemon__ (optional | default: false): Starts payara-micro in separate JVM process and continues with the maven build.
+- __daemon__ (optional | default: false): Starts payara-micro in separate JVM process and continues with the gradle build.
 - __immediateExit__ (optional | default: false): If payara-micro is executed in ```daemon``` mode, the executor thread will wait for the ready message before shutting down its process.
 By setting ```immediateExit``` to ```true``` you can skip this and instantly interrupt the executor thread.
 - __javaPath__ (optional | default: "java"): Absolute path to the ```java``` executable.
 - __payaraMicroAbsolutePath__ (optional): Absolute path to payara-micro executable.